badges/awesome-badges/README.md

 ### Historical articles

 - [An Open Source Rage Diamond](https://olivierlacan.com/posts/an-open-source-rage-diamond/)
-  &ndash; An article about the motivation for the Shields project by one of its founders.
-(Jun.
-5, 2014)
+  _(Jun.
+5, 2014)_ &ndash; An article about the motivation for the Shields project by one of its creators.
 - [Shields badge specification](https://github.com/badges/shields/blob/master/spec/SPECIFICATION.md)
   &ndash; Visual design specification for Shields.